fxleloup/microservice-sandbox/README.md

 # Microservice Sandbox

-This Sandboy use a simplified version of an Insurance Claim System.
+This Sandbox use a simplified version of an Insurance Claim System.

 ## Architecture Diagram
 Those diagrams are freely inspired from the C4 model from Simons.